As Minister of Forestry and Parks, and from my personal and family background, I know how important trapping is to Alberta’s cultural fabric.

-This long-term success is due in great part to the values passed down within families who have held traplines across our province for generations.
-We appreciate the value of time-honoured traditions followed by families who consider their traplines to be an important part of their tradition and livelihoods.
+The success of Alberta’s fur markets is largely due to the values and practices passed down through families who have held traplines across our province for generations.
+These families see their traplines as a key part of their tradition and livelihoods, and we recognize and value these time-honoured practices.

 We know Albertans are counting on government to take a responsible, balanced approach to wildlife management.
-Trappers help us meet this expectation by providing a critical service in managing wildlife conflict – from beavers flooding vital infrastructure to predators impacting livestock.
+Trappers are vital in helping us manage wildlife conflict, whether it’s dealing with beavers that flood critical infrastructure or predators that threaten livestock.
+We appreciate your continued efforts.

 Sincerely,